-and made to await some condition.
+gives a Knowledge Source writer the means by which a computation can be suspended and made to await some condition.
 The conditions could relate to information within the plan, for external events or for internally triggered Diary events.
-O-Plan2 currently provides a limited number of monitorable triggers of this kind, but we anticipate this gives a Knowledge Source writer the means by which a computation can be suspended being expanded significantly in future.
+O-Plan provides a limited number of triggers of this kind, but we anticipate this being expanded significantly in future.